Chatswood Chase: Redevelopment

 In May 2019, an expansion to the shopping centre was announced.
 The $327 million expansion included two new levels of shops, a seven screen cinema and "sunken oasis" dining plaza, served by extended trading hours and with an on-site gym and wellness facility.
 However on 10 June 2020, this redevelopment was postponed indefinitely due to the ongoing COVID-19 pandemic; the redevelopment eventually commenced in line with Vicinity's full acquisition of the centre in early 2024.
 Redevelopment started in March 2024 and reopened on 23 October 2025, with full re-opening expected in the first half of 2026..
 The redevelopment will expand the retail area by an additional 20,000 square metres.

 Transport

-The Metro North West & Bankstown and North Shore lines offer frequent services to Chatswood station which is a short walk from the centre.
+The Metro North West & Bankstown and North Shore lines offer frequent services to Chatswood station which is a short (~15 min) walk from the centre.

-Chatswood Chase has bus connections to Sydney CBD, North Shore and Northern Sydney, as well as surrounding suburbs.
-It is served by Busways, CDC NSW and Keolis Downer Northern Beaches services with bus stops on Victoria Avenue and Archer Street.
+Chatswood Chase has frequent bus connections to Sydney CBD, North Shore and Northern Sydney, as well as surrounding suburbs.
+It is served by Busways, CDC NSW and Keolis Northern Beaches services with bus stops on Victoria Avenue and Archer Street.

 Chatswood Chase also has multi level car parks with 2,434 spaces.